 To create a passive or residual income business model as a personal trainer, you would need to create something like an exercise video.
 Customers could buy this video online through a website.
 There’s not really any limit on how many people could purchase this video.
 And, even when you’re busy leading personal training sessions, customers may still be visiting your website and buying copies of the video.
 This way, you can make money from the video even when you aren’t directly working on it.

-These five examples include selling information products, buying rental properties, investing in stocks that pay dividends, blogging, and selling stock photos.
+Our five examples, to learn how to make residual income, include selling information products, buying rental properties, investing in stocks that pay dividends, blogging, and selling stock photos.

-As defined above, passive income is income earned after an initial task is completed.
-This type of income has contributed to the success of many business owners and is rapidly growing in popularity, thanks to the internet.
+As defined above, residual income, also known as passive income, is income earned after an initial task is completed.
+Residual income opportunities have contributed to the success of many business owners and are rapidly growing in popularity, thanks to the internet.
 Websites such as Shopify and Amazon Print on Demand have ushered in a new era of business owners.
 It’s now easier than ever to open an online store and start collecting passive income.

 Think about how nice it would be to come back from a week-long vacation and find that your online storefront has made a few hundred dollars.
 And the best thing about passive income is that once you learn how to set up one source, it becomes much easier to set up multiple sources.

-There are many ways to make passive income.
+There are many residual income ideas, especially when it comes to learning how to make residual income on the internet.
 Typically, once you find a niche that you are successful in, you want to stay in that niche and continue to create more income streams.
-So, for example, you may be successful running an online storefront that drop-ships running shoes.
-Your next endeavor should be to create another online storefront that drop-ships hiking shoes.
+So, for example, you may be successful in running an online storefront that drop-ships running shoes.
+Your next residual income business should be to create another online storefront that drop-ships hiking shoes.
 You probably wouldn’t want to get into something like property renting or eBook sales.
 Once you find a niche, stick to it.
 So, for example, you may have found success buying a house and renting it out.
-You’re next venture should be to buy another property, maybe this time a condo, to rent out.
+Your next venture should be to buy another property, maybe this time a condo, to rent out.
 You wouldn’t want to get into something like eBook sales or dividend stock buying.

 For example, say you are a CPA with a lot of experience in small business finances.
 You probably already have enough knowledge to fill a book with useful information that small business owners could use to help them manage their finances.
 The up-front labor would be writing the book and then having it designed to look marketable.
 From there, you want to choose a source that you can distribute your book through in exchange for money.
 We’ll cover this in more depth soon.